Contact Slater and Gordon Lawyers

 Our UK contact centre is open 24 hours a day 7 days a week.

-98% of our Asbestos Compensation Claims are funded through a Conditional Fee Agreement, more commonly known as a No Win, No Fee agreement.
+98% of our Asbestos and Mesothelioma Compensation Claims are funded through a Conditional Fee Agreement, more commonly known as a No Win, No Fee agreement.
 This means there is no financial risk to you.

 You can claim compensation for an Asbestos related disease such as Asbestosis, Mesothelioma, Pleural Plaques or Asbestos induced Lung Cancer if you, or a member of your family, developed the Asbestos disease or cancer as a result of being exposed to Asbestos or Asbestos fibres in the workplace.